 We think you’ll be best off checking with your local flydubai sales agent and getting a statement on the bicycle carriage in writing before trying your luck at the airport.

-Germania Airlines began regular flights from Berlin to Yerevan in 2018.
+Germania Airlines began regular flights from Berlin to Yerevan in 2018, but ceased trading in March 2019 due to financial insolvency.

 S7 Airlines is a Russian carrier operating direct flights between Moscow and Yerevan as part of the oneworld alliance.